ansaldimatteo/terraform-excercise/README.md

 If you want to limit access via HTTP to the load balancers, please specify your IP CIDR range in `variables.tf` under `http_ip_cidr`.
 Currently it's set at `0.0.0.0/0` and is fully open.

-Build the architecture using `terraform apply`, it takes about 4 minutes to build completely.
+Build the architecture using `terraform init` and `terraform apply`, it takes about 4 minutes to build completely.
 Once the architecture is built, the instances will still take about 1 minute to startup automatically.

 Use `web_lb_dns_name` in the outputs to connect to the web servers and start using the service.